NVlabs/stylegan3/docs/troubleshooting.md

 - **ninja**
   - PyTorch uses [Ninja](https://ninja-build.org/) as its build system.
 - **GCC** (Linux) or **Visual Studio** (Windows)
+  - GCC 7.x or later is required.
+Earlier versions such as GCC 6.3 [are known not to work](https://github.com/NVlabs/stylegan3/issues/2).

 #### Why is CUDA toolkit installation necessary?